Get the Best WordPress Backup

 Subsite backup scan

 Duplicator will then save a copy of just your subsite.
-You’ll need to download the backup archive file.
+Download the backup archive file.

 Download subsite backup